RoyleHerman/Chatbotium/README.md

 4. Write to the issues department so you can let me know

 #### I wanna help you!
-If you are a python coder with at least some experience - write to the mail: github.rphpa@aleeas.com
+If you are a python coder with at least some experience - write to the email: github.rphpa@aleeas.com

 #### This bot is giving weird answers.
 1. You can train it.
 Read the documentation: https://chatterbot.readthedocs.io/